 Cystic fibrosis is a genetic condition that causes mucus to be thick, sticky, and prone to harboring bacteria that can cause respiratory infections.
 The mucus also affects the digestive system, making it difficult for children with cystic fibrosis to absorb the nutrients they need.
 PCD, also a hereditary condition, causes breathing difficulties that begin shortly after birth, a year-round wet cough, and recurrent respiratory and ear infections.

 A sweat test to look for elevated levels of chloride, as well as genetic testing, are used to diagnose cystic fibrosis.
 To diagnose PCD, we use genetic testing and nasal nitric oxide (nNO) measurement, which determines the amount of nitric oxide in the sinus cavity.
 Children with PCD tend to have a significantly lower nitric oxide level than those without the condition.

 Our specialists, part of Hassenfeld Children’s Hospital at NYU Langone, work with you and your child from infancy to adulthood to develop an individualized treatment plan.
 We follow a team-based method of care that involves the collaboration of pulmonologists, nurses, pharmacists, respiratory therapists, physical therapists, dietitians, and social workers.

-We collaborate with Hassenfeld Children’s Hospital’s behavioral health experts to support families affected by cystic fibrosis, teaching stress-reduction techniques to ease children’s anxiety about medical procedures or swallowing pills.
+We collaborate with Hassenfeld Children’s Hospital’s behavioral health experts to support families affected by cystic fibrosis and PCD.
+We also teach ways to ease your child’s anxiety about medical procedures or swallowing pills.

 Our pediatric experts provide the best care possible for children with conditions ranging from minor illnesses to complex, more serious conditions.